Azie88/Beginner-Data-Analysis/readme.md

 6. Technical industries have a larger number of smaller investments, driving up the sum.

 The Indian startup ecosystem is a vibrant and influential force in the global market.
 This project provides valuable insights into funding patterns and industry preferences.
 By leveraging this information, stakeholders can make informed decisions and contribute to the growth and success of startups in India.

+## Dashboard

+## Getting Started🏁

+1. Clone this repository: `git clone https://github.com/Azie88/LP1-Data-Analysis.git`
+2. Explore the Jupyter notebook for detailed steps and code execution.
+3. Check out the Power BI dashboard for interactive visualizations.
+4. Read the published article for a comprehensive understanding of the project.

+## Author✍️

+Andrew Obando

+Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/andrewobando/)

+---

+Feel free to star ⭐ this repository if you find it helpful!